-AP EurHist Grade 12
+AP EurHist Grade 11 and 12 Credit 1

 In this course students investigate significant events, individuals, developments, and processes in four historical periods from the 1400's to the present.
 Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources, developing historical arguments, making historical comparisons, and utilizing reasoning about context, causation, continuity and change over time.
+Students may opt to take the AP test or apply for dual enrollment credit with Notre Dame University Maryland (NDMU)--additional fees may apply.